 - Jobs, training and careers advice, with one-to-one support to help you find work.

 - Housing and benefits advice as well as links with other departments in the council.

 - Support and information for disabled parents and parents with children who have special educational needs and disabilities.

 Children with special educational needs and disabilities (SEND)

 Some of our activities, such as drop-ins, are provided for children with SEND.
 Other activities are available for disabled parents and carers.
-See the leaflets of drop-ins and newsletter above for further details.
+See drop-ins (above) for further details.

 Activities - get involved in your community

 As well as opportunities to get involved in volunteering and developing your skills, join us on a children's centre advisory board.
 The boards meet regularly and are for parents and local organisations to help us run children's centres across Camden.
 Your views and involvement are important to us.